d-protsenko/tutorials/quickstart/how_to_start.md

 For each Actor in the Map it's necessary to define mapping of the message fields to the Wrapper methods.
 Note, "in" parameters corresponds to getters in the Wrapper and transfers data _into_ the Actor, while "out" parameters corresponds to setters in the Wrapper and transfers data _out from_ the Actor.
 The "message/" prefix of the mapping values means we work with the fields of the Message passing between the Actors, also there are other context objects we don't touch in this example.

-Because our server will serve HTTP requests and it should return some responses, we add to the end of each Map the system Actor named "responseSender".
-Also this actor must be listed in "objects".
-Note, it's better to register system actors in a separate configuration Feature single for the Project.
+Because our server will serve HTTP requests and it should return some responses, we add to the end of each Map the system message receiver named "sendResponse".

 The "exceptional" property for each Map defines how to process exceptions during the processing.
 Here it's empty array.